sirius93/hashnode-blog/cl3g4g3970416mynvcvpdb5jf.md

 - Go to [javascript.info](http://javascript.info) for a detailed overview of JavaScript, It helps you understand the basics well and has a good collection of concepts.

 - It's time you start building some functional websites.
-Get familiar with [Node](https://nodejs.org/) and [NPM modules](https://www.npmjs.com).
+Get familiar with [NodeJs](https://nodejs.org/) and [NPM modules](https://www.npmjs.com).
 Start adding click events etc. on that Twitter clone you built. maybe start adding a JSON DB in your local.
 There are some NPM modules like [json-server](https://www.npmjs.com/package/json-server) that can add a JSON dB in your local dev environment.

 - Once you are done with http://javscript.info, get back to [MDN JavaScript docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript) and get a detailed understanding of essential concepts.

 - Keep building more and more websites.
 If you are not familiar with some concepts get to YouTube and learn, there is a lot of free content available.

-- You can pick a framework/library of your choice like [Angular](https://angular.io/)/[React](https://reactjs.org/)/[Vue](https://vuejs.org/)if you want to scale up.
+- You can pick a framework/library of your choice like [Angular](https://angular.io/)/[React](https://reactjs.org/)/[Vue](https://vuejs.org/) if you want to scale up.
 It's completely a personal choice, no one framework is best, learn what suits you.
 Start with the official documentation.
 I will cover more on this one in my next post in this series.

 P.S.: The post is picked up from a series of tweets I made a few days back.
 Do Check it out :